 - a.
 Decks will be kept clean at all times.
 Permit no one to throw refuse or cigarettes on the decks or over the side.
 GI cans should be utilized. - b.
 Permit no destruction or misuse of government property. - c.
 Permit no one to sit on railings, or to climb upon gear, rigging, life saving equipment, or deck machinery. - d.
 Guards will assist in regulating traffic and maintaining order during fire and boat drills.
 Enforce NO SMOKING regulations during all emergency drills. - e.
-Allow NO ONE to smoke on the open decks while the ship is alongside the pier.
-NO SMOKING IN LADDERWELLS WHILE SHIP IS UNDERWAY - f.
+Allow NO ONE to smoke on the open decks while the ship is alongside the pier. - f.
 Allow no gambling of any form. - g.
-Permit no one to bring bedding, mattresses, pillows or blankets to the open decks.
-Life jackets are allowed on deck only during emergency drills - h.
+Permit no one to bring bedding, mattresses, pillows or blankets to the open decks. - h.
 Curfew for the troops is at 2300 hours.
 Clear all decks, lounges and assembly areas by 2230 hours. - i.
 Enforce the uniform regulations prescribed by the Senior Unit Commander. - j.
 Guards will not interfere with the ship's crew or members of the Military Department while on duty. - k.
 All guards are to remain at their posts during drills, to direct traffic and insure people are in appropriate dress.
 The only exception is the ABC Drill at which time guards on open decks will go inside through the door nearest them. - l.
 Report all questionable acts by members of the ship's crew to the OOD. - m.
 When relieved, turn over helmet, brassard and orders to your relief.